 Linda is a Licensed Professional Counselor (L.P.C.) and is Nationally Board Certified (NBCC credentialed) in her new home of Virginia, and in New Jersey.
 She received her professional Master’s Degree in Counseling Psychology and a certificate in Substance Awareness Counseling (SAC) from Georgian Court University in New Jersey.
 Previously, Linda was in private practice for over 10 years in New Jersey where she worked primarily with our Veterans and their family members.
 Through her work with Veterans, across generations and Veterans advocacy entities, she developed an expertise in treating service-connected PTSD and sexual trauma.
 Linda works for the Wellness Connection in Stone Ridge, Virginia.

-References: Counseling Today, July 2008; Down Range, To Iraq and Back, Cantrell & Dean; Heroes Among Us, Major Chuck Larson; Monitor on Psychology, July/August 2008; National Center for PTSD, www.ncptsd.va.gov; Psychotherapy Networker, September/October 2008.
+References: Counseling Today, July 2008; Down Range, To Iraq and Back, Cantrell & Dean; Heroes Among Us, Major Chuck Larson; Monitor on Psychology, July/August 2008; National Center for PTSD, www.ncptsd.va.gov (old website); Psychotherapy Networker, September/October 2008.

 Want to Learn More?

 We spearhead the Annual Healthy Business Challenge and equip chamber members with important health-related information and valuable wellness resources.
 Our goal is to engage employers, convey the importance of wellness in the workplace, and cultivate a thriving, healthy community.
 Come see what we’re all about – we meet on the 3rd Wednesday of each month at 10 a.m. at the chamber office.
 You can also stay informed by registering for our Healthy Tips & Tricks emails or following us on Facebook andLinkedIn!